|People Who Have Joined Forces Again Wadizas 'Official Partners'

 Changseong☕: The brands we encounter most often are “underdog” brands.
 They have no capital, no experience, and no systems—they are, quite literally, brands that start from ‘zero’.
 This platform is is the platform that makes their very challenge possibleis Wadiz.

 The amazing thing is that it doesn’t end when the funding campaign wraps up—it actually opens the door to even greater opportunities.
-Once you’ve proven your market potentialWadiz, things scale up incredibly fast.
-Distribution offers start pouring in, bothonline and offline , and your brand awareness skyrockets.
+Once you prove your market potentialWadiz, things scale up incredibly fast.
+Distribution offers start pouring in, bothonline and offline, and brand awareness skyrockets.

 Even brands that are already doing well experience a refreshing new chapter through funding Wadiz.
-There are few places where you can get Wadizmeaningful feedback Wadizwhen it comes to crafting a new brand narrative or testing out new products.
+There are few places where you can get Wadizmeaningful a response Wadizwhen it comes to crafting a new brand narrative or experimenting with new products.

-Sanghwan 🏃: Wadizis a small platform a platform where promising brands can take their “first stage,” .
+Refund 🏃: Wadiza small but a platform where promising brands can take their “first step” .
 Whether it’s an international brand entering the Korean market for the first time, a startup brand without an established customer base, or a brand with low brand awareness but excellent product quality, Wadizthe safest and most intuitive place for a wide variety of makers to test market response before officially launching.

-Of course, simply listing a product doesn’t guarantee success, but if you fully understand Wadiz, design your project well, and diligently build relationships with your supporters, your brand can go beyond attracting mere buyers a brand with a genuine fanbase.
+Of course, simply listing a product doesn’t guarantee success, but if you fully understand Wadiz, design your project well, and diligently build relationships with your supporters, your brand can go beyond attracting mere buyers a brand with a genuine fanbase—a brand with a genuine fanbase.
 This is an advantage that’s hard to find on any other platform.

-Is there a particular project that stands out as unforgettable? 🪄
+Is there one project in particular that stands out? 🪄

-Changseong☕: Every project has its own unique stories, so it’s hard to pick just one, but I’d have to say Shelper Food Waste Disposer project that I worked on for two years starting in 2023.
-It was the time in my life when I saw the most food waste—and for the longest time 😂
+Changseong☕: Every project has its own unique stories, so it’s hard to pick just one, but I’d have to say the Shelper Food Waste Disposer project that I worked on for two years starting in 2023.
+It was the time in my life when I saw the most food waste and spent the longest time looking at it 😂

-Not only did we achieve the milestone of 1.47 billion won in cumulative revenue, but we also received was met with enthusiastic responsesto every single piece of news or advertisement, so it’s particularly memorable.
+Not only have we achieved a cumulative total of 1.47 billion won, but we’ve also received was met with enthusiastic responses, making it particularly memorable.

-From the planning stage onward, we carefully considered our key communication messages and conducted numerous tests and trials to naturally incorporate the brand’s unique identity into the content.
-Through this project, I was once again reminded of how important it is to spend time working closely with the brand to find a common language.
+From the planning stage onward, we carefully considered our key communication points and conducted numerous tests and trials to naturally incorporate the brand’s unique identity into the content.
+Through this project, I was reminded once again just how important it is to spend time with the brand and work together to find a common language.

 Sang-hwan 🏃: If I had to pick just one, it would definitely be the AI flying camera ‘HOVERAir X1 Smart’ project.

 This project raised 370 million won in a single funding round and over 700 million won in total.
 While the product’s appeal lies in its use of cutting-edge AI drone technology, there were significant practical hurdles.
-The high price tag—around 600,000 won—and market perceptions shaped by negative reviews of a similar product a year ago posed major challenges.
+The high price tag of around 600,000 won and the market perception shaped by negative reviews of a similar product a year ago were major challenges.

 So, internally, there was a suggestion to let customers experiencethe product’s quality and uniqueness through an offline pop-up.
-In reality, it’s not easy for a partner company to convince a maker to agree to an offline pop-up.
+In reality, it’s not easy for a partner company to convince a maker to agree to an offline pop-up event.
 This is because it requires additional time and budget.

 The process wasn’t easy either.
 We had to navigate numerous procedures, including obtaining flight approvals from regulatory agencies, the military, and local government offices, just to offer the drone experience.
-Fortunately, thanks to the maker’s full trust, we were able to pull off the pop-up event, and many supporters were delighted to try it out for themselves and experience its features and high quality.
+Fortunately, thanks to the maker’s full trust, we were able to pull off the pop-up event, and many supporters were satisfied after trying it out for themselves and experiencing its features and high quality.

-After that With 13,000 subscribers, marking the successful conclusion of the project.
+After that ✔ With 13,000 subscribers, the project concluded successfully.
 Given that this was a major achievement earned after many ups and downs, it’s a project that will stay with me for a long time.

 When do you feel the most fulfilled? ✨

-Changseong☕: I’m truly happy’ I feel truly happy.
-But above all, seeing the makers rejoice over the funding results and the supporters’ reviews is what gives me the greatest sense of fulfillment.
+Changseong☕: ‘I’m’ makes me truly happy.
+But above all, seeing makers rejoice over their funding results and the reviews from supporters is what gives me the greatest sense of fulfillment.

 (Photo: Reviews from Luave Whipped Duvet Supporters)

-Recently, Luave’s Whipped Duvet crowdfunding campaign stands out in my memory for that very reason.
+The recent Luave’s whipped duvet crowdfunding campaign stands out in my memory for that very reason.
 The reviews from our supporters were so positive.
 The moments when I shared in their joy and excitement while reading those reviews will likely stay with me for a long time.
-Beyond that, I also feel a deep sense of fulfillment when our team members receive praise for the projects they’ve worked so hard to create.It makes me feel like our little ship, “Giver,” is sailing smoothly through the crowdfunding scene.
+Beyond that, I also feel a deep sense of fulfillment when our team members receive praise for the work they’ve put their hearts into.It makes me feel like our little ship, “Giver,” is sailing smoothly through the crowdfunding scene.

-What value do you considermost importantwhen working with Maker? 💡
+What do you valuemost about working with Maker? 💡

-From an agency’s perspective, we tend to think that the quality of our work stems simply from “client satisfaction,” but ultimately, achieving a level of quality that satisfies the client requires a collaborative process in which we work together with a sense of responsibility right up until the very end.
+From an agency’s perspective, we might think that the quality of our work stems simply from “client satisfaction,” but ultimately, to achieve a level of quality that truly satisfies, it’s essential to work together with a sense of responsibility right up until the very end.

-But when working on a project together, we inevitably run into practical constraints like time and budget, and eventually, there comes a moment when we’re tempted to revert to our familiar ways.
+But when working on a project together, we inevitably run into practical constraints like time and budget, and eventually, there comes a moment when we’re tempted to fall back on our familiar ways.
 If your partner simply says, “It’s fine,” and lets it slide, nothing will change.
 Track 03 is about confronts those moments, persuades, and helps chart a new course together.
-We believe that the moment the outcome changes is when true partnership truly begins.
-Not avoiding conflict, but proving ourselves through results.
+We believe that the moment the outcome changes is when true partnership truly begins. ✔ Not avoiding conflict, but proving ourselves through results.
 That is what we value most as a Wadiz partner.

 What kind of partnersdo you think you two would be for a maker? 🧑🤝🧑

-Changseong☕: Giver focuses on tangible results visible resultsbut also plays a role in by alleviating uncertainty and feelings of helplessness.
+Changseong☕: Giver focuses on tangible results visible resultsbut also plays a role in by reducing uncertainty and feelings of helplessnessas well.

-You know those moments when, in a stressful situation, a single sign that says, “This is the right path,” brings you peace of mind?
-A Giver acts as a stabilizer for a Maker, a stabilizing forceand provide that kind of support.
+You know those moments when, in a stressful situation, a single sign that “this is the right path” brings you peace of mind?
+A Giver provides that a stabilizing forceand provide support.

 During my time as a PD Wadiz, I defined myself as “someone who does what they love and accompanies makers throughout their business lifecycle,” and I always approached my work with that motto in mind.
 That mindset remains unchanged today.
-I want to be an indispensable part of makers’ journeys, ensuring they can continue doing what they love.
+I want to be an indispensable part of makers’ journeys, helping them continue to do what they love.

 Sang-hwan 🏃 : I see us as strategic partners who work together to address all aspects of Maker’s business.